juanmanuelarias/RockPaperScissorLizardSpock/README.md

 ## JavaScript

+The solution is for JavaScript and contains:
+* Pure JavaScript objects
+* TypeScript object

+The testing framework is _Jasmine_

-The solution is pure JavaScript, using _Jasmine_ as testing framework and _grunt_ to run the tests.
+The automation is made with _grunt_, which compiles TypeScript and run all the Unit Tests

 No UI at the moment.